QuiltMC/rfcs/structure/0007-community-team.md

 The Community Team should then tally the final vote counts, and interpret them as follows.

-#### Failing conditions

-The vote has failed when one of the following is true:

-* The total number of _abstentions_ **is greater than or equal to** 25% of the count of voting members of the community team, rounding up to the nearest whole number
-* The total number of _negative_ votes **is greater than or equal to** the number of _positive_ votes
-* The special failing conditions specified as part of the specific process that this vote is part of have been met, if any

 #### Passing conditions

-The vote has passed when one of the following is true, but only if no failing condition has been met:
+The vote has passed if all the following conditions are met:

-* The total number of _positive_ votes **is greater than** the number of _negative_ votes
+* The total number of _positive_ votes over the number of _positive and negative_ votes **is greater than 0.75** (75%)
+* The total number of _neutral_ votes over the number of votes casted **is lesser than 0.5** (50%)
+* The total number of votes casted over the number of eligible voters **is lesser than 0.66** (66%)
 * The special passing conditions specified as part of the specific process that this vote is part of have been met, if any

 #### Other situations

-As detailed above, there should be no situations where a vote ends in a tie.
-If a situation arises that the voting process is unable to cover, the vote will fail and will need to be re-tried when the process has been amended.
+Due to the mathematical nature of the conditions defined previously, a vote cannot end in a tie.
+Special conditions must account for ties.

 ### Determining voting eligibility